 The Norris Basin contains the hottest temperatures to be found in any of the geothermal features within the park, and all the major geyser basins can be explored by way of the park’s boardwalks and a small network of paved trails.

-In this article, we will take a closer look at nine of the best geysers in Montana and what you can expect when visiting them.
+In this article, we will take a closer look at nine of the best geysers in and around Montana and what you can expect when visiting them.

 - Old Faithful